Here’s what to expect when waiting on money from a loved one or business.

 To receive money to an account through a bank, you need only check your account for a successful transfer.

 Your account should reflect a transaction involving the sender’s bank and the amount you’re expecting.
 Depending on your bank, you might pay a fee to receive your wire transfer, typically automatically withdrawn from your account balance.

 For wire transfers through Western Union, MoneyGram or a similar service, your sender typically receives a tracking or money transfer control number (MTCN).

 You can use this number to track the progress of your wire transfer to delivery.
 If you plan to pick up cash at a storefront, you’ll likely need this number to complete a form and receive your money.

-If your sender wires money through a service like World First, you’ll receive an email when the money is credited to your account.
+If your sender wires money through an online service, you’ll receive an email when the money is credited to your account.
 Open your account to confirm receipt of the money.